thiago4go/dapr-workshop/docs/challenge-3/python.md

     return order_data
 ```

-#### Starting a delivery service
+#### Calling the delivery service

-Going back to the _pizza-store_ service, add the folliowing contants referencing the pub/sub and the topic to publish to:
+Going back to the _pizza-store_ service, update the imports to be:

-Update the imports to be:

 ```python
 from flask import Flask, request, jsonify